 Once you've saved some vehicles, you can view them here at any time.

-Setting out on a trip throughout the Santa Ana, Tustin, and Rancho Santa Margarita, CA, areas in the right sedan can really add to the experience of driving.
-Some of the most popular sedans to choose from are the 2019 Honda Civic vs. Nissan Sentra.
+Setting out on a trip throughout the Santa Ana, Mission Viejo, and Tustin CA, areas in the right sedan can really add to your driving experience.
+Two of the most popular sedans to choose from are the 2020 Honda Civic and Nissan Sentra.
 Our team at Norm Reeves Honda Superstore Irvine is here to help you figure out which of these sedans is the right pick for you.

 This Civic vs. Sentra comparison will show you what these vehicles offer and how they differ, so you can determine which sedan seems like the better choice for you.
 Schedule a test drive here.

 While both sedans seem similar, when you look under the hood, the differences are apparent.
 The Civic comes equipped with a 2.0L 4-cylinder engine that generates 158 horsepower.
 The Sentra, on the other hand, also features a 2.0L 4-cylinder engine, but it only achieves 148 horsepower.